SiCL: Silhouette-Driven Contrastive Learning for Unsupervised Person Re-Identification with Clothes Change: Our Methodology: Silhouette-Driven Contrastive Learning (SiCL)

-To effectively explore the invariance features between RGB images and semantic masks, we construct three contrastive learning modules to train MaskCL assisted with the self-supervision information provided by the hierarchical semantic clustering as follows: a) Prototypical contrastive learning module, which is used for contrast training between positive samples and negative pairs; b) Cross-view contrastive learning module, which is used for contrast training between RGB images and semantic masks; and c) Semantic neighbor contrastive learning module, which is used for contrast training between semantic neighbor clusters and negative pairs.
+To effectively explore the invariance features between RGB images and silhouette masks, we construct three contrastive learning modules to train SiCL assisted with the self-supervision information provided by the hierarchical fusion clustering as follows: a) Prototypical contrastive learning module, which is used for contrast training between positive samples and negative pairs; b) Cross-view contrastive learning module, which is used for contrast training between RGB images and silhouette masks; and c) Cluster-level neighbor contrastive learning module, which is used for contrast training between cluster-level neighbor clusters and negative pairs.

 \myparagraph{Prototypical Contrastive Learning Module} We apply prototypical contrastive learning to discover the hidden information inside the cluster structure.
 For the $i$-th instance, we denote its cluster index as $\omega(I_i)$, the center of $C^{\omega(I_i)}$ as the positive prototype, and all other cluster centers as the negative prototypes.
 We define the prototypical contrastive learning loss as follows: